deepparekh02/ai-assistant/README.md

   - `google-generativeai` for state-of-the-art language models
 - **Communication Platform Integration:**
   - `slack-sdk` for Slack integration
+- **Containerization and Orchestration:**
+  - `Docker` for containerizing the application
+  - `Kubernetes` for deploying and managing containers
+  - `Nginx` for serving the frontend and proxying API requests
 - **Others:**
   - `requests` for handling HTTP requests
   - `flask-cors` for handling cross-origin requests